Reported by Marco Raimondi for RailFreight.Com.

-Other than blocking the strike, US institutions rejected senator Sanders’ proposal to include seven days of paid sick leave in the new agreement.
-At the beginning of the week, members of the House of Representatives and the Senate came together in asking President Biden to implement paid sick leave for rail workers.
+In addition to TTD’s efforts, US members of the House of Representatives and the Senate are coming together in asking President Biden to implement paid sick leave for rail workers.
 The request was made in the form of a letter signed by 73 lawmakers: 72 democrats plus independent senator Bernie Sanders.
-The White House has not responded to the proposal as of yet.

 Read more here.